gwendall/way.js/README.md

 **way.digestBindings([selector])**

 Updates the bindings for the given selector.
-If omitted, all DOM elements with a "way-data=" attribute will be refreshed with values from the in-store memory.
+If omitted, all (excluding write-only's) DOM elements with a "way-data=" attribute will be refreshed with values from the in-store memory.

 ```html
 <input type="text" way-data="some.property">